 I've begun to keep a reading list, where you can see what I hope to read, or have read, year by year, beginning with 2016.
 There are so, so many books I love.
-Of them, a few: A Wrinkle in Time by Madeleine L'Engle; Contact by Carl Sagan; The Time Traveler's Wife by Audrey Niffenegger; The Stand by Stephen King.
-Recent favorites are Emily St. John Mandel's Station Eleven and Jon Klassen's I Want My Hat Back, which my daughter and I read together.
+Of them, a few: Contact, by Carl Sagan; A Wrinkle in Time, by Madeleine L'Engle; The Time Traveler's Wife, by Audrey Niffenegger; Never Let Me Go, by Kazuo Ishiguro.

 I just did it.
 I was seventeen or eighteen years old, and had few obligations other than my retail job.
 I'd heard the advice "write what you know".
 I didn't think I knew much, so I wrote what I wanted to know: life as a successful young author.
-That first novel is a train wreck, and its author didn't know the first thing about being a successful young author.
+That first novel is a train wreck, and its unsuccessful young author didn't know the first thing about being a successful one.
 It's an amusing train wreck, at least.

 Eleanor was the first deeply personal novel that I attempted to write.
 I was young when I began, just twenty-three, and my life changed, and changed again, and changed even more in the years that I worked on the book.
 The more I changed, the more the book seemed to want to change, too.
 But those fifteen years weren't spent exclusively at the keyboard, writing.
 Many of the days and hours and months were spent rewriting, tearing things down, writing myself into corners, throwing everything away, starting over.
 And so forth, ad nauseam.